Dev guideAPI Reference

 var decision = decisionResponse.decision;

-var enabled = decision!.enabled
+var enabled = decision!.enabled;

 See the following for more detailed examples.

-Optimizely Feature Experimentation uses the Decide method call to decide whether a user qualifies for the delivery rule and which variation they receive.
-Optimizely Feature Experimentation SDKs let you reuse the exact flag implementation for different flag rules.
+Optimizely Feature Experimentation uses the Decide method call to decide whether a user qualifies for the rule and which variation they receive.
+The Optimizely Feature Experimentation SDKs let you reuse the exact flag implementation for different flag rules.

 Remember, a user evaluates against all the rules in a ruleset in order before being bucketed into a rule's variation.
 See Create feature flags.